The Port Aransas Preservation and Historical Association [PAPHA] was established November 15, 2002.

 The museum is open three days a week.
-Over than 30 docents have been trained and work as volunteers in the Port Aransas Museum.
+Docents have been trained and work as volunteers in the Port Aransas Museum.
 The program includes ongoing training for these docents and future docents.
 Docents give tours; work outreach with schools on historical lessons, games and tutorials; give tours of the Little Chapel on the Hill, and are working with the museum director to establish walking tours.

 Copies of more than 12,000 photos and documents pertaining to the history of the city have been archived in a publicly accessible database.
 All are available for viewing, along with artifacts, oral histories of island locals and movies of Port Aransas in the 1920s.